nitin42/Animated-Timeline/docs/Component.md

 #### `onComplete`

-`onStart` is invoked when the animation starts.
+`onStart` is invoked when the animation completes.

 ```js
 function App() {